1982 National Rugby Championships

-The 1982 National Rugby Championships were a series of tournaments organized to determine a national champion in several divisions for United States rugby teams.
+The 1982 National Rugby Championships were a series of tournaments organized to determine a national champion in several divisions for United States rugby union teams.
 The divisions included Men's/Women's Club, college, high school, Military, Sevens, and Interterritorial.

 Men's Club

 The 1982 National Club Rugby Championship took place in Palo Alto, California at Stanford University's Harry Maloney Field from May 15–16.
 The teams featured in the tournament were the champions of the four sub unions of USARFU.
 The Berkeley Old Blues won the title defeating Denver Barbarians in the final 36–7.
 Art Ward of Old Blues was MVP forward and Bill Armstrong of Old Blues was MVP back.